awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-rc-send.md

 1. In the **SNS Notifications** section, choose **Enable SNS notifications**\.

-1. In the **IAM role** field, type or paste the SNS role ARN you created in Task 2 in the topic [Configuring Amazon SNS Notifications for AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/monitoring-sns-notifications.html)\.
+1. In the **IAM role** field, type or paste the SNS IAM role ARN you created in Task 3 in the topic [Configuring Amazon SNS Notifications for AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/monitoring-sns-notifications.html)\.

 1. In the **SNS topic** field, type or paste the Amazon SNS topic ARN to be used\.